2002 Mecca girls' school fire: The fire

 "Whenever the girls got out through the main gate, these people forced them to return via another.
 Instead of extending a helping hand for the rescue work, they were using their hands to beat us."

 The CPVPV denied the charges of beating or locking the gates but the incident and the accounts of witnesses were reported in Saudi newspapers such as the Saudi Gazette and Al-Iqtisaddiyya.
 The result was a very rare public criticism of the group.

 Also criticized was the General Presidency for Girls' Education (GPGE), which administers girls' schools in Saudi Arabia.

 Reaction

 The behavior of the religious police was widely criticized both inside the country and internationally.
 In a rare instance of public criticism of the organization, Saudi media accused them of hindering the attempts to save the girls.
-Hanny Megally, Executive Director of the Middle East and North Africa division of Human Rights Watch, stated "women and girls may have died unnecessarily because of extreme interpretations of the Islamic dress code.
+Hanny Megally, Executive Director of the Middle East division of Human Rights Watch, stated, "women and girls may have died unnecessarily because of extreme interpretations of the Islamic dress code.
 State authorities with direct and indirect responsibility for this tragedy must be held accountable."